RahafAlshahrany/RahafAlshahrany/README.md

-- 👋 Hi, I’m @RahafAlshahrany
+- 👋 Hi, I’m Rahaf Alshahrany
-- 👀 I’m interested in ML,DL
+- 👀 I’m interested in ML and DL
 - 🌱 I’m currently learning  NLP and AWS
 - 📫 How to reach me www.linkedin.com/in/rahafalshahrani11